jneug/typst-mantys/docs/manual.typ

   @cmd:side-by-side is an alias for @cmd:example with #arg(side-by-side: true) set.
 ]

-By default, any #typ.raw blocks with the language set to `example` or `side-by-side` will automatically wrapped inside the corresponding command.
+By default, any #typ.raw blocks with the language set to `example` or `side-by-side` will automatically be wrapped inside the corresponding command.

 #example[````typ
   ```example